 1. System to system, protocol used to talk to the games and systems 2. an updated protocol used to talk to the games and systems 3. only to be replaced with AFT, Automatic Funds Transfer 4.
 All modern machines are designed using pseudo random number generators ("PRNGs"), which are constantly generating random numbers, at a rate of hundreds or perhaps thousands per second.
 As soon as the "Play" button is pressed, the most recent random number is used to determine the result.
 5. Jackpot increases with each wager.
 6. This system will allow you to tally reports for accounting, Player information, slot data analysis.
 7. Ability to access a computer such as an office network computer from a remote location.
 This allows individuals to work offsite from another location.
-8. This is the Casino Management system or the system that runs the accounting, player tracking, bonusing, etc. 9.
+3. This is the Casino Management system or the system that runs the accounting, player tracking, bonusing, etc. 9.
 This system can be a ticket redemption device, and player points inquiry, ATM, etc. or all in one.
 10. System to machine interface.

 This is the system that tracks what a player wagers as well as the e player for marketing and tax reconciliation.
-An organization recognized by a TGRA pursuant to 547.5(f) Casino Management System 14 Connects two network devices (switches or routers) together purpose of Switches that allow access to one or more interfaces for the configuration or management of features such as Spanning Tree Protocol, VLANs, etc. "Managed Switch." allows Ethernet devices to communicate with one another, such as work printer, and those are typically what we call "plug and play."
+12 An organization recognized by a TGRA pursuant to 547.5(f) 13 Casino Management System 14 Connects two network devices (switches or routers) together purpose of Switches that allow access to one or more interfaces for the configuration or management of features such as Spanning Tree Protocol, VLANs, etc. "Managed Switch." allows Ethernet devices to communicate with one another, such as work printer, and those are typically what we call "plug and play."
 Any broadcast domain (logical division of a network) that ed and isolated in a computer network at the data link layer 18 Power over Ethernet ports typically (RJ45- size of cord) 19 a group of two or more computer systems linked together.
-20 Electronic Player Interface 21 Electronic Gaming Machine Dollar Bill Acceptor accepts and validates paper currency in or product or service.
-Gaming apparatus capable of dispensing cash out slips which code representing a unique identifier that provides the amount of tracking car Also known as a pizza box typically houses the SMIB and player of for game play.
+20 Electronic Gaming Machine Dollar Bill Acceptor accepts and validates paper currency in or product or service.
+Gaming apparatus capable of dispensing cash out slips which code representing a unique identifier that provides the amount of . tracking ca Also known as a pizza box typically houses the SMIB and player rd for game play.
 Slot Accounting System the protocol that automate gaming eter reporting and event logging.
-(Player Tracking, bonusing) 25 Separately locked area of the gaming device which normally houses a m house serve ainboard and sensitive gaming media that communicates with the back of ers.
-26 Normally contains less important hardware i.e. network and power cables 27 Considered belly of the game include speakers, any bells and the backup pov ver supply.
+(Player Tracking, bonusing) - Separately locked area of the gaming device which normally ainboard and sensitive gaming media that communicates with the back of ers.
+25cables Normally contains less important hardware i.e. network and power 26backup pov Considered belly of the game include speakers, any bells and the wer supply.

-28 also known as - Report Server, CMS (Casino Management System), Backend system 29 Controls one or more applications or environments within a Class II Gaming Systems 30 Server that is usually located offsite and its resources are shared by multiple users who each have control over it.
-It means converting one physical server into mul tiple virtual machines that can each run their own operating system.
-31 Delivery of computing service such as servers, storage, databases, network ing, software, analytics, intelligence and more over the Internet instead of within lo ocal networked computers
+27 also known as - Report Server, CMS (Casino Management System), Backend system 28 Controls one or more applications or environments within a Class II Gaming S systems 29 Server that is usually located offsite and its resources are shared by multiple users who each have control over it.
+It means converting one physical server into mult iple virtual machines that can each run their own operating system.
+30 Delivery of computing service such as servers, storage, databases, networki ng, software, analytics, intelligence and more over the Internet instead of within lo cal networked computers